 - U.S. citizens and nationals (Marshall, Mitchell, and US Rhodes); international students may be eligible for select Rhodes scholarships

-- Third- or fourth-year students; recent alum.
+- Rising fourth-year students (begin campus process in winter/spring of third-year), current fourth-years; recent alum.
 Alum must confirm their age/graduation date eligibilty by consulting the rules on each program website.

 - Intent to pursue a graduate degree program in the United Kingdom, Ireland, and/or at the University of Oxford (Rhodes)